wp-plugins/wptouch/readme.txt

 Totally re-written top to bottom, with a slew of new features like more style, color and branding customizations, themes, 10 languages, more advertising options, Web-App mode, and more!

 For more information visit http://www.bravenewcode.com/wptouch-pro

+'WPtouch' and 'WPtouch Pro' are trademarks of BraveNewCode Inc.

 == Changelog ==